RiccardoRicci23/SoftwareAndComputing_project/README.md

 The run_checker.cpp macro extracts 4 main quantities from 3 different .root files: prealignment.root, aligment.root and analysis.root, which correspond to respectively different outputs as they are computed by Corryvreckan from the .raw data file.

 The 4 extracted quantities are:
-1. Cluster Size: number of hit pixels associated to every reconstructed track (more than 1 fired px can result from single track);
+1. Cluster Size: number of hit pixels associated to every reconstructed track (more than 1 fired px can result from single track).
+A center-of-gravity technique is then used to estimate the hit position;
 2. Residuals wrt to X and Y coordinates.
-Their value is stricly related to the spatial resolution of the detector (SAY HOW, PLEASE);
+They are estimated as the row and column distance between the as99 sociated clusters and the track intercept and their value is stricly related to the spatial resolution of the detector;
-3. 2-D Efficiency Map of the ALPIDE chip as a function of (x,y) coordinates in terms of pixel row and column; (HOW is it defined???)
+3. 2-D Efficiency Map of the ALPIDE chip as a function of (x,y) coordinates in terms of pixel row and column;
 4. Total Efficiency of the chip.
-(HOW is it defined???)

 It is possible to find further instructions opening run_checker.cpp file. in the main folder.
 A sample run (run....509) has already been analyzed.
 There is also the possibility to make the same plots using the other run_number as argument.